Creative Writer: File formats

 Creative Writer and its sequel Creative Writer 2 both use different versions of the proprietary .max file format.
 This file format does not open in other word processors such as Word.
 Files created in Creative Writer can be viewed in Creative Writer 2 but files saved using Creative Writer 2 will not open correctly in Creative Writer.
 Creative Writer was also able to open .doc files kept in a location known as "Outside Of Imaginopolis".

 Expansion pack

 An expansion pack, titled Ghostwriter Mysteries for Creative Writer, was released in 1994 by Microsoft Kids.
-It featured elements from the Ghostwriter TV series, including the show's team members and ten different mysteries to solve.
-It requires Creative Writer.
+It featured elements from the TV series Ghostwriter, including the show's team members and ten different mysteries to solve.